Skip to content

 Frank Lovaglio MD – EM/IM

-Dr. James M. Horowitz, MD, FACC is an Assistant Professor of Medicine at NYU Langone Health and the Medical Director of the Cardiac Intensive Care Unit, focusing on cardiology and critical care cardiology.
+Dr. James M. Horowitz, MD, FACC, is an Assistant Professor of Medicine at NYU Langone Health and the Medical Director of the Cardiac Intensive Care Unit, with a focus on cardiology and critical care.
 He is an acclaimed expert in the management of high-risk pulmonary embolism, blending hemodynamic and respiratory strategies to improve outcomes in critically ill patients.
 Notably, he co-authored pivotal works on emergency respiratory management in acute PE—including “Intensive Care Management of the Patient With Hemodynamically Significant Pulmonary Embolism” and contributions to Pulmonary Embolism Response Team (PERT) protocols.

 Robert Finklestein MD – PEM/CC